 “The force of gravity is

 relatively simple, and we can predict the position of the planets far in advance with great accuracy because gravity is just about the only force that needs to be considered in those calculations.
 But the complexity of the climate system, and especially how it varies, is orders of magnitude more difficult to understand.
 It currently exceeds our ability to usefully predict its future state.”

 “Just because scientists work on a problem doesn’t mean they understand it.” – Dr. Roy Spencer

 Arresting it?
-Well it appears that would require the end of almost all human activity on this earth as well as taking action against all natural tendencies towards warming.
+Well, it appears that would require the end of almost all human activity on this earth as well as take action against all natural tendencies towards

 There are other possible actions that could have some minimal effect.

-Right now, common sense, and even personal observation, would seem to indicate that we are having an affect on the earths climate.
+Right now, common sense and even personal observation would seem to indicate that we are having an effect on the earth's

 Forget about government, What can you and I do.

 Well, we won’t forget

 about government altogether.
 There are some excellent initiatives